- EAT EVERY FEW (3-4) HOURS.

 - INCLUDE A GOOD BALANCE OF HEALTHY FAT IN YOUR DIET.

-I know you may have been told to avoid fats in the past but, the truth is that dietary fat is absolutely essential to proper functioning of our bodies.
+I know you may have been told to avoid fats in the past but, the truth is that dietary fat is absolutely essential to the proper functioning of our bodies.
 There are 3 types of fat: saturated, monounsaturated, and polyunsaturated.
 Eating all three kinds in a healthy balance can dramatically improve your health, and actually, help you lose fat.
-Most foods containing protein also contain some saturated fat and is also found butter, avocados and coconut oil.
+Most foods containing protein also contain some saturated fat and are also found in butter, avocados and coconut oil.
 Your monounsaturated fat can be found in mixed nuts, olives, and olive oil and you will find polyunsaturated fat in flaxseed oil, fish oil, and mixed nuts.

 Following these basic guidelines can go a long way towards transforming the way you look, feel and perform.